ALTIBASE/Documents/Manuals/Altibase_trunk/kor/Sharding.md

 - fetch across commit
 - queue
 - statement attribute
-- 클론 테이블에 대한 DML에서는 non-deterministic 기능

 #### 미지원 쿼리
-- 다중 테이블 삽입절(INSERT)
-- 다중 로우 삽입절(INSERT)
-recursive with
-move
-merge
-multi-table I/U/D
-table function
-DML with limit
+- DML with limit
-insert default values(all default)
+- DML with multi-tables
+- clone table DML with non-deterministic function
+- insert multi-rows
-- insert multi rows
+- insert with all default values
-- insert ~ return ~ into
+- insert with return into
+- recursive with
+- move
+- merge
+- table function

 #### 미지원 PSM 기능
 - reference cursor